Diesoi/AndoidStegoLoader/Code/README.md

     To fully employ it, you need to download the OpenCV release by following [this](https://medium.com/@sdranju/android-studio-step-by-step-guide-for-setting-up-opencv-sdk-4-9-on-android-740547f3260b) guide

-- file **proguard-rules.pro** contain the rules we employed to obfuscate the loader classes with R8
+- file **proguard-rules.pro** contains the rules we employed to obfuscate the loader classes with R8

+- file **tagAnalysis.ipynb** contains the code to obtain the graphs inside the paper